Mahin556/git/git-reset.md

-Good question 👍 These two look similar but behave differently.
-Let’s go step by step:

----

 ## 🔹 `git reset --soft HEAD~1`

 * **Meaning:** Move `HEAD` and the current branch pointer **back by 1 commit**, but **keep everything staged**.